 Gemini 3.1 Flash TTS Preview vs Magistral Small 2506

-Gemini 3.1 Flash TTS Preview (2026) and Magistral Small 2506 (2026) are frontier reasoning models from Google DeepMind and MistralAI.
-Gemini 3.1 Flash TTS Preview ships a 16K-token context window, while Magistral Small 2506 ships a 128K-token context window.
-This comparison covers specs, pricing, capabilities, benchmarks, provider availability, and production fit.
-It focuses on practical selection signals rather than broad model-family marketing.
+Gemini 3.1 Flash TTS Preview (2026) and Magistral Small 2506 (2025) are frontier reasoning models from Google DeepMind and MistralAI.
+Gemini 3.1 Flash TTS Preview ships a 16k-token context window, while Magistral Small 2506 ships a 128k-token context window.
+This comparison covers specs, pricing, API access, capabilities, benchmarks, input and output token costs, and production fit for coding and agent workloads.

 Magistral Small 2506 fits 8x more tokens; pick it for long-context work and Gemini 3.1 Flash TTS Preview for tighter calls.